 (ii) there is a new or varied government charge in connection with this contract.
 In that case, we will tell you about the introduction or change reasonably promptly after the government notifies us.
 However, we do not have to tell you about the change or introduction if the government publicises it.

-15.5 If the National Credit Code applies to this contract, we’ll only vary this contract in accordance with that Code and this clause 15.
+15.5 As the National Credit Code applies to this contract, we’ll only vary this contract in accordance with that Code and this clause 15.
 See also the section ‘Giving us instructions’.

 15.6 We may agree with you and if there’s more than one of you, any one of you, to change this contract or to defer or waive any of these terms and conditions without creating a new contract and the change will bind all of you.